-Verizon to eliminate grandfathered unlimited data plans as customers move to 4G LTEAlex Wagner - Senior News Editor
+Verizon to eliminate grandfathered unlimited data plans as customers move to 4G LTEAlex Wagner - Editorial Director of News and Content

 Last year Verizon introduced tiered data plans and ceased offering an unlimited data option to new customers, but existing customers that had already signed up for unlimited data were allowed to keep their bottomless plan.
 It looks like that'll be changing soon, though, as Verizon Communications CFO Fran Shammo has revealed that Verizon plans to phase out grandfathered unlimited data plans.
 Speaking at the J.P.
 Morgan Technology, Media and Telecom conference, Shammo explained that when 3G unlimited data customers upgrade to 4G LTE, they'll need to sign up for a new Verizon data share plan.
 "A lot of our 3G base is on unlimited.
 When they migrate off 3G they will have to go to data share.
 That is beneficial to us," Shammo said.
 Verizon expects to launch its shared data plans in mid-summer.